uchicago-cs/student-resource-guide/tutorials/git-basics.rst

 Notice that there are two types of files listed here:

--  ``Changes not staged for commit``: This is a list of files that Git knows about and have been modified since your last commit, but which have not been added to a commit (with ``git add``).
+-  ``Changes not staged for commit``: This is a list of files that Git knows about and that have been modified since your last commit, but which have not been added to a commit (with ``git add``).
 Note that we *did* use ``git add`` previously with ``README.md`` (which is why Git is “tracking” that file), but we have not run ``git add`` since our